Bahram Rajabzadeh: Background and career

 Rajabzadeh was expected to face Ștefan Lătescu at Glory 94 on August 31, 2024.
 Rajabzadeh was re-scheduled to face Levi Rigters in a GLORY Heavyweight title eliminator at Glory 95 on September 21, 2024, as a replacement for Antonio Plazibat, who was forced to withdraw with an injury.

 Rajabzadeh took part in the Glory 99 “Heavyweight Last Man Standing Tournament”, where 32 heavyweight fighters compete on April 5, 2025 in Rotterdam, Netherlands.
 He was booked to face Brian Douwes.
 Rajabzadeh won the fight by a first-round technical knockout.

 Rajabzadeh faced Asdren Gashi in the semifinals of the Last Heavyweight Standing Qualification Round tournament, held at Glory 100 on June 14, 2025.
 He won the fight by a first-round knockout.
 Rajabzadeh faced Mory Kromah in the finals of the one-day tournament.
 He lost the fight by a first-round knockout.

 Rajabzadeh faced Tarik Khbabez for the vacant Glory Light Heavyweight Championship at Glory 104 on October 11, 2025.
 He lost the fight by majority decision.

+Rajabzadeh faced Cristian Ristea at Glory 105 on February 7, 2026.
+He won the fight by a first-round knockout via punches.

+Rajabzadeh was scheduled to face the Glory Middleweight Champion Donovan Wisse at Glory 107, for the again vacant Glory Light Heavyweight Championship, but was forced to withdraw after suffering an injury.
+He was replaced by the reigning Glory Welterweight Champion, Chico Kwasi, who went on to fight and beat Wisse for Wisse's Middleweight Championship.

+Rajabzadeh entered the Glory Light Heavyweight Grand Prix at Glory Collision 9, on June 6, 2025, for the still vacant Glory Light Heavyweight Championship.
+He faced Mohamed Touchassie in the Quarterfinals, losing the bout via unanimous decision.
+Touchassie went on to win the entire Tournament, as well as the Light Heavyweight Championship.